swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 ## Implications on adoption

-This feature can be adopted and un-adopted in source code when considering the effect described in _Source compatibility_.

-Code that uses accessor macros with a `lazy` property initializer does not require a new runtime version.
-The expanded code does not depend on new library features.
+This feature can be freely adopted and un-adopted in source code.
+No new runtime version is necessary.
+The proposed changes do not depend on new library features.

 ## Alternatives considered